What Is A Diesel Heater?

 Another benefit to this high end diesel heater is the noise levels.

-Included with the heater is all the electrical and exhaust parts you will need to install.
+Included with the heater is all the electrical and exhaust parts you will need to install it inside a van or camper.

-It also comes with a fuel pump but oddly enough there is no fuel tank or fuel line included.
+It also comes with a fuel pump and a fuel line, but there’s no fuel tank standpipe.

-Webasto makes a high altitude diesel heater but this version works best at altitudes up to 5,000 feet.
+This is a high altitude diesel heater that works best at altitudes up to 7,220 feet.

 You can use it in a boat, van, camper, tiny home, cabin, vehicle.
-Pretty much where ever it can be safely and properly installed.
+Pretty much anywhere it can be safely and properly installed.

 PROS